jcraggs/web-game-boilerplate-client/README.md

 │
-├── Game                    --> The game component made by other projects should go in here │   └── ReadyPlayers        --> A lobby for players to gather in prior to the start of the game │       └── ShareLinkPopup  --> A pop-up notifying the user the shareable link is copied to their clipboard │
+├── Game                    --> The game component made by other projects should go in here │   └── ReadyPlayers        --> A lobby for players to gather in prior to the start of the game │       ├── ShareLinkPopup  --> A pop-up notifying the user the shareable link is copied to their clipboard │       └── ReturnToLobby   --> A pop-up notifying users why the game ended upon their return to lobby │
 └── Chat
     ├── InfoBar             --> Shows the current room and an online indicator, is a hideable element